ayushkumarshah/ayushkumarshah.github.io/_pages/about.md

 datasets for training visual parsers, and also a visual parser for parsing molecule images (raster) directly.

+🎙️ In addition to my work at DPRL, I interned at Amazon with the Alexa Speaker Understanding team, where I focused on improving speech recognition and speaker identification using LLMs, generative AI models for speech synthesis, combined with a semi-supervised approach.
+This experience enhanced my skills in applying LLMs to real-world problems in speech technologies.

-🌐 **Research interests:** Pattern recognition, recognition of graphical structures, computer vision, speaker understanding, large language models, multi-modal deep learning, natural language processing .
+🌐 **Research interests:** Pattern recognition, recognition of graphical structures, computer vision, speaker understanding, large language models, multi-modal deep learning, natural language processing.

 <!-- pattern recognition, computer vision, deep learning, -->
 <!-- large language models, speech and natural language processing. -->
 <!-- I'm on a mission to decode the intricacies of graphical structures, from mathematical formulas to chemical diagrams. -->